sravan2232/Electronic-spartans/README.md

-Arduino CODE for the above project:/n int in1 = 9;
+Arduino CODE for the above project: int in1 = 9;
 int sensor = 8;
 int led = 13;